When is your Sixth Form Open Evening?

 Students wishing to join Channing Sixth Form, including current Year 11 students, do not have to sit an entrance examination unless they want to apply for a Sixth Form Academic Scholarship.
-Prospective Sixth Formers who want to apply for an Academic Scholarship must sit the Scholarship exam.
-For date for the 2021 entry exam will be published shortly.
+Prospective Sixth Formers who want to apply for an Academic Scholarship must sit the Scholarship exam (see Key Dates for the date of the Academic Scholarship Exam).

 Do you offer any other Scholarships or any Bursaries on entry to the Sixth Form?

 Yes.
 In addition to Academic Scholarships we also offer Art Scholarships, Music Scholarships and Bursaries.
-Please use the link below to find our more and how to apply for them.
+Please use the link below to find out more and how to apply for them.

 How do you prepare students for Oxbridge and overseas universities?

-What universities to Year 13 leavers go to?
+What universities do Year 13 leavers go to?